aniketmdinde/convention-based-express-app-route-loader/Readme.md

 # @aniketmdinde/convention-based-express-app-route-loader

-This is a learning project using which you can load routes dynamically in an express app.
+This is a learning project using which you can load routes dynamically in an express app without crashing and logging the routes which are loaded and which aren't.

 This is one of the projects which will help me creating a bigger project (my first npm package).